sysgears/mochapack/docs/guides/code-coverage.md

   "scripts": {
     "test": "mochapack --watch",
     "test-ci": "mochapack",
-    "cover": "cross-env NODE_ENV=coverage nyc --reporter=lcov --reporter=text npm run test-ci"
+    "cover": "cross-env NODE_ENV=coverage nyc --reporter=lcov --reporter=text yarn run test-ci"
   },
 }

 ```

-This allows us to get coverage reports of our codebase with the command `npm run cover`.
+This allows us to get coverage reports of our codebase with the command `yarn run cover`.

 *Note:* mochapack in this sample is preconfigured via the `mochapack.opts` file.